jennbowers/Calculator-JavaScript/README.md

 ### Step 3: Apply the Styles

-- Using the mockup provided below, create and apply the correct CSS Styles
+- Using the mockup provided, create and apply the correct CSS Styles

 ### Step 4: Write the JavaScript